roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Wait here, for your new master.
 He may be some time, so be seated.
 Don't touch anything,' he said, in a flat voice, from having to read the prepared lines.

  Nothing was said, or asked of him, from the moment he picked her up.
 That was a relief.
 He drove away whistling happily to himself, from earning a high fee for such an easy job.
-Report_Story #1